MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 1. Expand the **Services** folder, and then take a couple minutes to review the following files:

-    - **PaymentService.cs**: This class handles payment processing using third-party payment gateways.
+    - **PaymentService.cs**: This class handles payment processing using payment gateways.
 It contains hard-coded secrets for Stripe and Square payment providers.
     - **EmailService.cs**: This class manages email notifications using the Mailgun email service.
 It contains a hard-coded Mailgun API key and SMTP credentials.

 > **NOTE**: Hard-coded secrets are included in the application for training purposes only.
 In a real-world application, secrets should never be hard-coded.